Toucaan/toucaan.research/README.md

 ### Why Toucaan, you may ask again?

 You see Toucans are aggressive little birds that symbolize beauty and strength.
 We are going to base our framework on this highly social and smart bird, implement a structure that covers the wilderness on web and ocassionally, though rarely, spar with other CSS frameworks using a huge mean bill.
-The intent is to weed out all the unwanted CSS that your new website will never need.
+The intent is to weed out all the unwanted CSS that your new web app will never need.

 Technically speaking, Toucaan is *not* a CSS framework to begin with but a journey on towards finding a new set of patterns or *none at all* that work on modern web.
 It relies completely on the most powerful tool we humans have as developers: Thinking.

 In fact [you might not need a CSS framework!](https://hacks.mozilla.org/2016/04/you-might-not-need-a-css-framework/);

-### Here are some of the advantages:

-Stop making the browser recalculate style in several steps.
-Normalize it with the final look and feel.

-#### For example:

-#### Grid with Flexbox?
+#### It's not about Grid vs. Flexbox

-Why you incarcerate?
-Please stop putting innocent elements behind thos ugly bars.Toucaan can be very angry at this.
-Excuse the temper.
+Toucaan is sensitive about this, but excuse his temper.
+It's not about versus.
+It's about knowing when to use which.

-So just keep all that marketing peptalk aside and think up design without the buzzword.
+So let's just keep all of that pep-talk aside and think up web design without falling for buzzwords.